dqops/dqo/docs/checks/column/numeric/number-above-max-value-percent.md

 **Check description**

 The check counts the percentage of values in the column that is above the value defined by the user as a parameter.
-Creates a separate data quality check (and an alert) for each monthly partition.
+Stores a separate data quality check result for each monthly partition.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|